alvarotrujillo/alvarotrujillo/README.md

 <h2><strong>Hola 👋🏼</strong></h2>

-- Currently learning Ruby, Rails and JavaScript 🌱;
+- Currently learning Ruby on Rails and JavaScript 🌱;
 - I've started my career switch to web development 👨🏻‍💻;
 - My background is legal, having worked on energy commodity contracts for 5 years ⚖️;
 - I’m interested in open source software and the impact blockchains will have on web applications 🟠